-What if I work for more than one participating employer?
+What if I work more than one contract or at more than one participating employer?

 If you enrol in the CAAT Plan with one participating employer, you must contact any other participating employer you work for, and ensure that the HR department is aware that you are a member of the Plan.
 In this way, contributions can be deducted for all employers on a timely basis, which avoids missed contributions requiring catch-up.
 You will make contributions on every contract, at every employer, and earn a pension with each employer.

-How is my pension calculated?
+How is my DBplus pension calculated?

 Click here to learn more about the pension formula under DBplus, which will apply to all OTRFT members starting January 1, 2019.

-Can I estimate my pension before joining?
+Can I estimate my DBplus pension before joining?